-Morgan T. Wynne (born in 1900) partnered with John Crowell to form an insurance agency; they partnered with Edward Napoleon Claughton (born in 1892), a financial consultant, in 1924.
+Morgan T. Wynne, born in 1900, partnered with John Crowell to form an insurance agency; they partnered with Edward Napoleon Claughton, born in 1892, a financial consultant, in 1924.
 The Wynne-Claughton Realty Sales Corporation was located in a building on Ivy Street.
 The skyscraper was built for the company from 1924 to 1925 at the location of the former Ewell Hotel.
-The architect was G. Lloyd Preacher (1882 - 1972) who is well-known for designing the city's neo-Gothic City Hall in 1930 and another Atlanta office building, the Medical Arts Building, in 1927.
-Preacher moved from Augusta, Georgia to Atlanta around 1922; he moved his architecture offices into the new Wynne-Claughton Building.
+The architect was G. Lloyd Preacher (1882 - 1972), who is well-known for designing the city's neo-Gothic City Hall in 1930 and another Atlanta office building, the Medical Arts Building, in 1927.
+Preacher moved from Augusta, Georgia, to Atlanta around 1922; he moved his architecture offices into the new Wynne-Claughton Building.

-The building housed the offices of a wide range of companies and organizations in the 1920s from the Oakland Motor Car Company to the state offices of the Knights of the Ku Klux Klan.
+The building housed the offices of a wide range of companies and organizations in the 1920s, from the Oakland Motor Car Company to the state offices of the Knights of the Ku Klux Klan.
 The building has also been home to the Atlanta Convention & Visitors Bureau.

 The building's exterior was designated a landmark by the City of Atlanta in 1990.
 Thanks to the actions of preservationists and developers, the building is one of only a handful of neighboring historic structures within a city dominated by modern construction.
 The building is now home to the 150-room Courtyard Atlanta Downtown with a restaurant on the ground floor.
-The building is significant not only for its age and architecture, but also for its association to influential businesses and organizations.
+The building is significant not only for its age and architecture but also for its association with influential businesses and organizations.